lalitlogical/record-synchronization-service/README.md

 3. **Sidekiq:** Background Job processing framework to control the jobs for Order events.
 4. **WebMock:** This library is used to stub external services.

+### Approach and Design decisions

 I want to solve the Synchronization problem with External service with this whole setup.
+In this approach, I've used the service pattern to define the **Synchronization Services** which is co-ordinating to sync all data changes to external service.
+I've create Http client to manage htte request handling efficiently.
+I've used Sidekiq, a well tested library for background jobs processing with controlled way.
+I've used WebMock to stubbed the API calling to external services.

+I've defined the all components in detail as below:

-- Created **Synchronization Services** to manage the API calls to the external service with transformed data based on the record life cycle. i.e. `create`, `update`, `delete`.
+- I've created **Synchronization Services** to manage the API calls to the external service with transformed data based on the record life cycle. i.e. `create`, `update`, `delete`.
   - Transform data before making API call to external service.
   - Please check `app/services/synchronization_service.rb` file for more detail.
-- Created a **Sidekiq** job to manage below stuff:
+- I've created a **Sidekiq** job to manage below stuff:
   - Control the syncing to external services based on `order_id`.
 So one order processed at a time.
     ```ruby
     # Allow maximum 10 concurrent jobs of this class at a time.